-Although they are encased in metal and are safe to be used in everyday devices (phones, laptops. etc.) lithium-ion batteries have a high energy density and must, like all batteries, be treated with care to ensure proper operation and a long lifespan.
+Lithium-ion batteries have a high energy density and must be treated with care to ensure safe operation and a long lifespan.

 - Do not puncture, crush, cut, or disassemble

 - Do not burn or expose to temperatures above 60°C (140°F)

 - Always use a lithium-ion compatible balance charger

 - Do not leave unattended while charging

 - Do not exceed maximum charge (20 A) or discharge (60 A*) rate